roberthowton/academic-kickstart/content/course-illusion/_index.md

 ## Evaluation

-Final grades will be determined according to the following rubrics:
+Final grades will be determined according to the following critera:

+### Final Grade Rubric

 | **Assignment**                 | **% of Final Grade** |
 |--------------------------------|----------------------|